aesara-devs/aesara/doc/dev_start_guide.rst

 ------------------------

-When working on a new feature in your own fork, start from an up-to-date copy of the `master` branch (the principal one) of the central repository (Aesara/Aesara on GitHub):
+When working on a new feature in your own fork, start from an up-to-date copy of the `main` branch (the principal one) of the central repository (Aesara/Aesara on GitHub):

 .. code-block:: bash

-    git fetch central
+    git fetch origin
-    git checkout -b my_shiny_feature central/master
+    git checkout -b my_shiny_feature origin/main

 .. note::